GreenBlackSky/Client_server_test/README.md

 * ServerHandler is TCP based bridge between ClientCore and server.
 #### Server-side
 * ClientHandler class handles connections with clients.
 TCP-based.
 * ServerCore class contains server-side logic.
 It creates new handler foe each new client connection.
-Handler takes requests from ClientHandler, processes them and response with answers.
+Handler takes requests from ClientHandler, processes them and responce with answers.
 All Handlers share users and items data bases.
 * ItemsDB and UsersDB handles data bases with items and users respectively.
 Both JSON-based.
 #### Shared
-* Request and Answer classe are used to pass information between client and server.
+* Request and Responce classes are used to pass information between client and server.
 * ConfigHandler is used to open, parse and check configuration.
 * User and Item classes represent user and item =).